Objective C vs. Swift: Which is Better? (A Definitive Guide)

 Another benefit of the Swift syntax is that you can define your intent easily with keywords that are only three characters long.

 This will save you time coding in the long run.
+Ultimately, the language features of Swift can really help improve the experience with iOS app development.

 Experience and familiarity